Blueberry Yogurt Muffins – How to make The Best Cake in 30 Minutes !

 How to Make Blueberry Yogurt Muffins

-Now, fold in the blueberries and lemon zest using a spatula.
-If using frozen berries, toss them in a bit of flour first to keep the batter from turning purple.
+Time to bring your blueberry yogurt muffins to life!
+Gently fold in the fresh or frozen blueberries along with a bit of lemon zest.
+If you’re using frozen berries, toss them in a teaspoon of flour before adding them to the batter.
+This little trick helps keep the batter light and prevents it from turning purple.

 Tips and Tricks